haritsrizkall/jti-test/readme.md

 ## Run with docker-compose

 #### 1. Adjust .env
-Make sure to adjust .env before you build docker image or you can edit from docker-compose.yml (services.jti.environment).
+Make sure to adjust file .env before you build docker image or you can edit from docker-compose.yml (services.jti.environment).

 #### 2. Build docker image
 ```